 Literature review structure

-The following is a guide to structuring your literature review based on Newman, Benz, Weis, and McNeil (1997).
+The following is a guide to structuring your literature review based on Newman et al. (1997).
 It is recommended that the literature review forms one separate chapter of your thesis.
 This is most common when the research problem is defined early on and remains relatively unchanged.
 However, if the direction of the study changes due to new research findings, then new literature may need to be included in subsequent sections or chapters.
 Each sub-section of the suggested review structure will be expanded upon separately.

 This section is most likely the longest section of the thesis.
 It includes:

 - An introduction

 - A review of the past and present literature in relation to your research purpose

 The review begins with an introduction that discusses the topic, key concepts and terms, and describes the scope and organisation of the review.
 You can use the two-topic format or the funnel format (see Alternative methods below).
 Both formats include the identification of key topics that will be covered in the review.
 In addition, these formats guide the way the review is structured, which makes the writing of the task easier because you can focus on writing one section at a time and keep on track with your review topics.

 This section outlines relevant theories that impact your study.

 You may find it difficult to find information for this section, especially in new fields of research.
 Still, even in ground-breaking research, there should be some theoretical foundation upon which your work rests.
 There may not be a strong link in this case, but it does help if there is some basis for your work, albeit indirect.
 Whatever topics you include in your review, they must bear some relationship to your focus.
 Though you may not find literature that specifically relates to your topic you should integrate key points from related studies that to allow you to make inferences and indicate what you expect to happen in your study.